Testing wasp Nest Killer products

 Here are a few photos of bees and wasps.

-2) Choose Your Wasp Nest Killer
+2) The Best Wasp Nest Killer

 There are two types of wasp nest killer you can buy – foam spray or powder.

-In general; use spray foam when you can see the nest and keep a safe distance away.
+Based on my experience of treating wasp nests: Use spray foam when you can see the nest and keep a safe distance away.
 Use powder where you can’t see the nest but can see the gaps wasps are using to enter a void where the nest is located.

-3) Best Time to Kill Wasp Nests
+3) The Best Time to Kill Wasp Nests

-To get the best results from the wasp nest killer and avoid stings, you’ll need to apply it at the optimal time when the wasps are least active and with most of them inside the nest.
+Again, from my experience, to get the best results from the wasp nest killer and avoid stings, you’ll need to apply it at the optimal time when the wasps are least active and with most of them inside the nest.
 This is usually during an overcast day or either early morning or late evening.

 The foam is very effective if you can soak the nest but if you can only see part of the nest, you may need to apply a second dose 24 hours after the first.